-Mr. Jeffrey Kin-fung Lam, GBS, JP, aged 68, has been an independent non-executive Director of the Company since 16 September 2009.
-Mr. Lam was appointed as a non-official member of the Executive Council of Hong Kong in October 2012.
-Mr. Lam is also a member of the National Committee of the Chinese People's Political Consultative Conference and a member of the Legislative Council of Hong Kong.
-He is the Chairman of the Independent Commission Against Corruption (ICAC) Complaints Committee.
-In April 2016, Mr. Lam was appointed as a director of the Hong Kong Mortgage Corporation Limited (HKMC).
-Mr. Lam is also a General Committee Member of the Hong Kong General Chamber of Commerce and the Vice-Chairman of The Hong Kong Shippers' Council.
+Mr. Lam Kin Fung Jeffrey, GBS, JP, aged 69, has been an independent non-executive Director of the Company since 16 September 2009.
+Mr. Lam is a member of the National Committee of the Chinese People's Political Consultative Conference.
+He is also a member of the Legislative Council of the HKSAR, a non-official member of the Executive Council of the HKSAR, the chairman of the Independent Commission Against Corruption (ICAC) Complaints Committee, a general committee member of the Hong Kong General Chamber of Commerce , a vice chairman of The Hong Kong Shippers' Council and a director of the Hong Kong Mortgage Corporation Limited.
+Mr. Lam also holds numbers of other public and community service positions in Hong Kong.

 In addition, Mr. Lam is an independent non-executive director of Analogue Holdings Limited, CC Land Holdings Limited, China Overseas Grand Oceans Group Limited, Chow Tai Fook Jewellery Group Limited, CWT International Limited (formerly known as HNA Holding Group Co.
-Limited), i-Cable Communications Limited and Wing Tai Properties Limited, all of which are listed on the Hong Kong Stock Exchange.
-He has served as the director on the board of Heifer International - Hong Kong since January 2016.
-Mr. Lam was also an independent non-executive director of Hsin Chong Construction Group Ltd. from August 2002 to May 2014 and Bracell Limited (formerly known as Sateri Holdings Limited) until November 2016.
+Limited), i-CABLE Communications Limited, Wing Tai Properties Limited, and China Strategic Holdings Limited, all of which are listed on the Hong Kong Stock Exchange.
+He has served as the director on the board of Heifer International - Hong Kong since January 2016 and the executive director of Hong Kong Aerospace Technology Group Limited, which is listed on the Hong Kong Stock Exchange, with effect from 16 July 2021.